FloppyDisco/marauders-map/README.md

 #### Why not "Whick Key"?
-It's a vim solution to a vscode problem. also, I don't think it actually manages conflicting keybindings, it says in the docs that you should use "g" instead of "ctrl+g", I don't like this, I
+It's a vim solution to a vscode problem.

 I don't know, it didn't fell whimsical enough for me...